PFAS: Navigating regulations, challenges, risk management and testing in the food supply chain

 FAQs

-Is the webinar free?
+Is the panel discussion free?

 All you need is a computer with an internet connection.
 We recommend using headphones if possible if you’re in an office environment.